rdeguzman/appkit/README.md

 A solution for mobile app development and deployment strategy focused on the travel industry.

+== Deployment Notes

+Directory of Exported Apps /wwwroot/images/appkit/exported

-== Testing
+== Testing Steps

-1. Test values should always be "Test [entity value]".
-For example

-  Test Hotel
+export RAILS_ENV=test
+rake db:data:load
+cucumber
+rspec specs/*

+Note: rake cucumber does not load the data using rake db:data:load.
+See lib/tasks/cucumber.rake

-We use cucumber, capybara and factory_girl.
+== Testing using cucumber, capybara and factory_girl

 1. Create a scenario in cucumber